 - Maintaining quality assurance regarding guidelines and standards recommended by the ministry and national charities that provide funding for school-based nutrition programs

 - Provide children and youth with a positive start to the day

 - Improve their learning abilities

 - Encourage positive social skills

-$1.45 provides an elementary school breakfast and $0.90 provides a healthy snack.
+$1.45 provides an elementary school meal (breakfast, morning meal, lunch) and $0.90 provides a healthy snack.